 Utilizing early-stage in-house pre-compliance testing and sound engineering judgment, along with pre-compliance test data will boost confidence that the product will pass when it is eventually sent out-of-house for full compliance certification work.
 Learning in-house, using pre-compliance test methods as early as possible (when first prototypes are available), instead of at the end of the product development program (when attempting certification tests at the full-compliance test facility) will inevitably save manufacturers time and money.
-During final certification testing, there is immense pressure to meet your production release deadlines and being charged big dollars for lab time by the hour adds a whole other layer to that pressure.
-Having a product fail at this point in the process could be fatal to the project, especially if competitor’s product gets their product to market ahead of yours.
+During final certification testing, there is immense pressure to meet your production release deadlines, and being charged big dollars for lab time by the hour adds a whole other layer to that pressure.
+Having a product fail at this point in the process could be fatal to the project, especially if a competitor’s product gets its product to market ahead of yours.

 Pre-compliance Versus Full-compliance Testing

 Pre-compliance testing utilizes ad-hoc test methods, not in strict adherence to published standards.
-With pre-compliance testing there are no restrictions placed on how the tests are accomplished.
+With pre-compliance testing, there are no restrictions placed on how the tests are accomplished.
 It’s a process free from any constraints dictated by compliance standards.
-No assessors coming in to spot check the test methods employed.
+No assessors coming in to spot-check the test methods employed.
 Some of the equipment can be made in-house, purchased on the used market, and may not fully comply with standards.
-Pre-compliance test methods just need to work well enough and provide good enough data to make an engineering judgement as to whether the product will or will not pass went tested formally.
+Pre-compliance test methods just need to work well enough and provide good enough data to make an engineering judgment as to whether the product will or will not pass went tested formally.
 Pre-compliance testing has the advantage that tests can be started and stopped at any time, the equipment under test (EUT) modified with an EMC fix (common-mode choke, low-pass filter, etc.), and the test conducted over again at your leisure.

-Pre-compliance testing can prepare the system for the formal conformity assessment by determining worst-case configuration and functional parameters of the EUT before formal certification testing.
+Pre-compliance testing can prepare the system for the formal conformity assessment by determining the worst-case configuration and functional parameters of the EUT before formal certification testing.
 This saves considerable time by not having to explore these parameters at a third-party facility during expensive full-compliance testing.

-On the other side of the same coin to pre-compliance testing is full-compliance testing.
+On the other side of the same coin, pre-compliance testing is full-compliance testing.
 Full-compliance testing is testing that is conducted in strict accordance with published standards using expensive equipment and detailed procedures.
 The test labs performing these types of tests should be accredited to perform them.
 The labs undergo periodic assessments by experts who are highly skilled and knowledgeable in the performance of these highly technical test methods.
 Laboratory accreditation ensures that the lab has passed rigorous benchmarks in the performance of testing procedures as they apply to specific standards.
 The only downside to full-compliance testing is that there is a cost associated with their service as it can be costly to build full-compliance test systems and to staff them with qualified engineers and technicians.

 Examples of Pre-compliance Test Methods